-The second phase of documents from George III’s Calendar, published in October 2019, dates from July 1772 to September 1778.
-This period, and consequently the correspondence, marks a more turbulent and troubled time in George III’s reign.
+The period from July 1772 to September 1778, and consequently the correspondence in George III’s Calendar of official papers, marks a more turbulent time in George III’s reign.
 These papers deal with America’s fight for independence, which gained traction in this period, and the issues which were directly and inadvertently caused by this, namely relations with European powers such as France and Spain, a near-constant reshuffling of Government, and discontent in Ireland.

 A large proportion of the documents are written to George III, primarily by members of his government including Prime Minister Lord North, Lord Rochford, and Lord Sandwich.
 The collection also contains drafts of letters written by George III (again, primarily to his ministers), and reports sent to him from the House of Commons.
 These often detail the bills passed in the House and issues discussed, such as the ‘Boston Port Bill’, the ‘Bastard Children Bill’ or the resolution on the East India Company (which was deemed to be out of control and in need of reigning in).